Share

 Image from Bernd Helfert

-The first sophonts in the Terragen Sphere that could be considered potentially immortal were the first AIs; these entities could continue to operate for an arbitrary period.
+The first sophonts in the Terragen Sphere that could be considered potentially immortal were the first AIs; these entities could continue to operate for an arbitrary period, given favourable circumstances.
 In practice, very few aioids and vecs from this early period survive in their original form, although a few still exist in one form or another following substantial alterations and upgrades.

 1: Voluntary termination (suicide): there are many forms of ritual that accompany voluntary termination of one's own life, and some spectacular methods of achieving this aim, for instance the black hole at Sco BH-76.
 Another unusual method of voluntary termination is being eaten by carnivores, especially sophont carnivores such as carnivorous rianths.